sequana/sequana/sequana/resources/data/adapters/README.rst

 Transposase
 ~~~~~~~~~~~~~~~

-The transposase adapters are used for Nextera tagmentation and are removed
+The transposase adapters are used for Nextera tagmentation and are removed.
+The
+two transposases are:

 Read 1::